hellospiral/filtering_project/README.md

 ## How this challenge will be evaluated

-1. **Did the candidate meet all the basic requirements?** Does the most essential functionality (filtering by eligibilities and the rake task) work completely and is it tested?
+1. **Did the candidate meet all the basic requirements?** Does the most essential functionality (filtering by eligibilities) work completely and is it tested?
 Does the UI match the provided mockup?

 2. **Did the candidate meet the basic requirements with excellent work?** How well-factored, clean, readable, DRY, and performant is the code?
 Is the business logic in the appropriate places (e.g. models, views, controllers, service objects, helpers, javscripts, stylesheets, etc.)?
 Are the tests excellent (clean, readable, etc.) or merely decent?
-Is the UI responsive?
+Is the UI responsive, written with minimal CSS and following best practices?

 Please note that for moving candidates forward in our process, we're looking for both 1 and 2 here.